in the School of Health Professions

 The School of Health Professions has designed a program to prepare the student for a challenging and exciting career as a cytogenetic technologist.

 The program offers two tracks with multiple enrollment options leading to the Bachelor of Science degree.
+International students are NOT eligible for part-time or online options due to U.S. Immigration and Customs Enforcement (ICE) regulations.

 *Students selecting part-time enrollment will complete their degree beyond the designated length of time, depending on course selections each semester.